 Finally, always keep your feeder cable securely taped to the boom/stub mast and keep its path out of the plane of the elements along with any other metallic support structures.
 Avoid random loops near to the driven element!

 Back in 1976 I attended an international electronics exhibition in Paris and had a meeting with the famous Mark Tonna F9FT.
 Mark showed me a very simple trick avoiding the need for a balun or ferrite on your 144MHz yagi feeder!

 John Lemay G4ZTR has recently completed G4CQM WAXX9S design.
 The coaxial feeder was becoming part of the aerial and so VSWR response dragged LF.
 Adding a suitable ferrite close up to the feedpoint stopped this happening.
 However, the λ/4 half-loop trick does exactly the same job.
 Placing a ferrite back on to the feeder then makes absolutely no difference, which proves that RF on the feeder is gone!

-On the 2M band simply measure λ/4 (no Vf correction) from the DE, mark this point with red tape.
+On the 2M band simply measure λ/4 with no Vf correction (518mm) from the DE centre, mark this point on coax cable with red tape.
 Push feeder toward DE creating a half-loop and tape red marker point to boom.
 Continue securing feeder along side of boom as normal.